The 10 Android VPNs actually worth installing

 • MACE blocker: DNS-level ad and tracker blocking.

-Where it falls short: US jurisdiction (Five Eyes core member) rules PIA out for the most privacy-paranoid readers, court history notwithstanding.
-Streaming unblock list is shorter than Nord, Express, or Surfshark.
+Where it falls short: US jurisdiction (a Five Eyes core member) rules PIA out for the most privacy-paranoid readers, court history notwithstanding.
+The streaming unblock list is shorter than Nord, Express, or Surfshark.

 Pricing: Three-year plus three months around 2.03 USD per month.
 Renewal climbs sharply after.